yecril71pl/cpp-docs.pl-pl/docs/standard-library/priority-queue-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Odwołanie do elementu największy, zgodnie z ustaleniami **cech** funkcji, obiekt priority_queue —.
+Odwołanie do największego elementu zgodnie z ustaleniami `Traits` funkcji, obiekt priority_queue —.

 ### <a name="remarks"></a>Uwagi

-Priority_queue — nie może być puste, aby zastosować funkcję elementu członkowskiego.
+Priority_queue — musi być niepustym do zastosowania funkcji elementu członkowskiego.

 ### <a name="example"></a>Przykład